Ulises-Rosas/FishScrapping/README.md

 #### Installation

 Upon downloading this repository, unzip it and move into the `FishScrapping` directory.
-Then you can run the following to install executables:
+Then you can run the following line to install executables:
 ```Shell
 python3 setup.py install
 ```

-Using `git`:
+Using `git` (optional):
 ```Shell
 git clone https://github.com/Ulises-Rosas/FishScrapping.git
 cd FishScrapping